SoftServedWeb-com/dev-thing/README.md

 1. Download the latest `.exe` file from the [releases page](https://github.com/SoftServedWeb-com/local-node/releases).
 2. Run the `.exe` file and follow the installation prompts.
-3. Ensure Node.js is installed on your system by running the following in the terminal:

-    ```bash
-    node -v
-    npm -v
-    ```

 ### macOS

 1. Download the latest `.dmg` file from the [releases page](https://github.com/SoftServedWeb-com/local-node/releases).
 2. Open the `.dmg` file and drag the application into the `Applications` folder.
-3. Verify the installation by opening a terminal and running:

-    ```bash
-    node -v
-    npm -v
-    ```

 ### Linux